NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Fez

-add definition here!
+define me!

 > Flashlight

 An RCC / QCIF HPC system designed for data intensive computation.

-> flavor
+> Flavor

 An OpenStack term for virtual sizing specification.
 Gives the amount of memory, number of VCPUs and ephemeral disc size.

 > Galaxy

-add definition here!
+define me!

-> ganglia
+> Ganglia

-add definition here!
+define me!

 > Git

 The most popular distributed version control system.

 > Github

 The most popular free open-source project hosting site.

 > Glance

 OpenStack's Image store service.

 > Globus GridFTP

-add definition here!
+define me!

 > GNU

 Stands for "GNU is Not Unix".
 Originally a project that aimed to provide a complete open-source replacement for the (proprietary) AT&T Unix operating system.
 GNU now focus mostly on things "above the kernel".

 > Google Drive

-add definition here!
+define me!

 > GPL

 The GNU Public License.
 One of the most important open source software licenses.
 In fact there are a number of variants of GPL currently in use:
 GPL2, GPL3, LGPL, Affero

 > GPU

-   Graphics Processing Unit - primarily designed for high-speed graphics process
-    (e.g. on a video card), GPUs can also be exploited for certain kinds of parallel computation.
+Graphics Processing Unit - primarily designed for high-speed graphics process (e.g. on a video card), GPUs can also be exploited for certain kinds of parallel computation.

 > GPGPU